Basic Payment Scheme

 - A field copse of 0.3 ha is therefore equivalent to 0.45 ha of EFA

 BPS-eligible afforested land and short rotation coppice can both be located on any agricultural land on the holding, i.e. they do not have to be located on arable land.
-Hedges, drains, buffer strips, field margins and field copses may be located either on or adjacent to arable land (see BPS Terms and Conditions page 57, PDF).
+Hedges, drains, buffer strips, field margins and field copses may be located either on or adjacent to arable land (page 59 of DAFM BPS T&Cs).

-- Question: Can an applicant who buys forested land that meets all the requirements to be BPS-eligible (referred to above) use this forestry to activate purchased entitlements?
+- Question: Can an applicant who buys forested land that meets all the requirements to be BPS-eligible, use this forestry to activate purchased entitlements?

-- Question: Can a farmer who owns land and entitlements, choose to plant the owned land and claim BPS entitlement payments on land (s)he might rent/lease in?
+- Question: Can a farmer who owns land and entitlements, choose to plant the owned land and claim BPS entitlement payments on land he/she might rent/lease in?

 - Question: All the land in my holding is under forestry, do I still need to fill in a BPS application?